valderpan/websit/content/authors/admin/_index.md

 #   link: media/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "haoran_pan@qq.com"
+email: "panpyhr@gmail.com"

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---

-Hello,I am Haoran Pan,a bioinformatics engineer and a growing data scientist.
-My Life motto is: to create, to experience.
+Hello,I am Haoran Pan,a bioinformatics enthusiasts and a devotee of Python/R. My Life motto is: Progress is the activity of today and the assurance of tomorrow.

-Pan Haoran is a professor of artificial intelligence at the FAFU-CGB.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I use my knowledge of Python, R and shell to solve problems in bioinformatics such as genome assembly of simple diploids/complex polyploids, comparative genomics, 3D genomics, and epigenomics.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+#{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.